k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 4. Restart the Fabric node.

-5. In addition, create a Broadway flow that will consume the Audit messages from Kafka topic and load them into your required target DB.
+5. Additionally, create a Broadway flow that will consume the Audit messages from Kafka topic and load them into your required target DB.

 ### How Can I Define A New Persistence Strategy?

-To define a new persistency strategy, create your own persistency strategy class.
-Alternatively you can start from the sample class **com.k2view.external.fabric.audit.persistencies.SamplePersist** provided as part of the Fabric installation and modify it according to your needs.
+In order to define a new persistency strategy, create your own persistency strategy class.
+Alternatively, you can start from the sample class **com.k2view.external.fabric.audit.persistencies.SamplePersist** provided as part of the Fabric installation and modify it according to your needs.

 In case of your own class, it must be created under the **com.k2view.external.fabric.audit.persistencies** folder and it should implement the **com.k2view.external.fabric.audit.filters.AuditBeanPersistence** interface.